Leonard scores 31 as Clippers extend winning streak to 4 - WHIZ News

 LOS ANGELES (AP) — Kawhi Leonard scored 31 points, Reggie Jackson added 26 and the Los Angeles Clippers used a dominating second quarter Friday night to defeat the Houston Rockets 126-109 and extend their winning streak to four games.

-The Clippers trailed by 10 at the end of the first quarter and found themselves down 40-26 with 9:57 remaining in the second before outscoring the Rockets 41-6 the remainder of the period.
+The short handed Clippers, who were missing All-Star Paul George, trailed by 10 at the end of the first quarter and found themselves down 40-26 with 9:57 remaining in the second before outscoring the Rockets 41-6 the remainder of the period.

 According to Sportradar, which has quarter point differentials since 1996, it is the most the Rockets have been outscored in the second quarter and the second-most in any quarter. they were outscored by 32 (46-14) in the first quarter against Miami last season.

 The Rockets worked their way back throughout the second half.
-They pulled within 11 at the end of the third quarter and had their deficit cut down to five (104-99) on Sterling Brown’s 3-pointer but could not draw closer.
+They pulled within 11 at the end of the third quarter and had their deficit cut down to five (104-99) on Sterling Brown’s 3-pointer but could not draw closer as the Clippers responded with a 16-2 run, which included eight points by Leonard.

 Christian Wood led Houston with 23 points and Jae’Sean Tate scored 18.

-The Clippers won the game despite being short handed again.
-The team announced before the game that guard Patrick Beverley broke his left hand in Thursday’s win over Phoenix and will be out for at least four weeks after undergoing surgery.
-LA was also without All-Star guard Paul George, who had two straight 30-point games, and Rajon Rondo.
+The Clippers announced before the game that guard Patrick Beverley broke his left hand in Thursday’s win over Phoenix and will be out for at least four weeks after undergoing surgery.

 TIP INS

-Clippers: Jackson tied his career high for 3-pointers made in a half with five. … The 10 points allowed in the second were the fewest in a quarter since last season when LA gave up 10 in the final 12 minutes against Toronto.
+Clippers: LA is 9-1 when playing on the second night of a back-to-back. … Nicolas Batum’s 17 points were the most he has had in a game since scoring 16 against Boston on Feb.
+5. … Terance Mann, who scored 16 points, tied a career high with nine assists. … Jackson tied his career high for 3-pointers made in a half with five. … The 10 points allowed in the second were the fewest in a quarter since last season when LA gave up 10 in the final 12 minutes against Toronto.

 UP NEXT